Math major and advanced courses FAQ

 Is any information available about past Math 475 projects?

-2. The project proposal must contain an explicit description of the mathematical component, and it must be approved by both departments early in the semester.
-As of Spring 2021, the deadline in CPSC 490 is noon on the fourth Thursday of classes.
+For students in the joint major, the additional requirement for their chosen course is that the project proposal must include a specific description of how the projects uses topics from both majors, and it must be approved by DUS’es in both departments early in the semester.
+The deadline in CPSC 490 is typically on the third Thursday of classes.
 For students in Phys 471 or 472, we set the same deadline for receiving the proposal in math.
+You can send the proposal to math.dus@yale.edu .

 Are joint senior projects / theses allowed?